userexperior-technologies/integration-guide/docs/cordova-ionic.md

 ## Integration

 > **Note**:
--  Perform testing only on Real devices.
+-  UserExperior supports os versions from Android JellyBean (4.3) API Level 16 to Android 11 API Level 30 & iOS 10 and above!
--  UserExperior supports os versions from Android JellyBean (4.3) API Level 16 to Android 11 API Level 30 & iOS 8+!
+- XCode Support: 11.5 and above

 ### 1. Add UserExperior Plugin to your Project